-I-TECH Kenya’s GHSA funded programs aim to advance the Global Health Security Agenda through strengthening information systems and reporting.
+I-TECH Kenya’s Global Health Security (GHSA) funded programs aim to advance the Global Health Security Agenda through strengthening information systems and reporting.

-The key objectives are preventing and reducing the likelihood of disease outbreaks, improving the efficiency and accuracy of the detection of communicable diseases, strengthening surveillance capacity and national and county levels for a rapid and effective response, enhancing Infection Prevention and Control practices to prevent the emergence and spread of Antimicrobial Resistance.
+The key objectives are preventing and reducing the likelihood of disease outbreaks, improving the efficiency and accuracy of the detection of communicable diseases, strengthening surveillance capacity and national and county levels for a rapid and effective response, enhancing Infection Prevention and Control (IPC) practices to prevent the emergence and spread of pathogens and antimicrobial resistant bacteria.

-- In Kenya, I-TECH collaborates with the Ministry of Health (MOH), CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.
+- In Kenya, I-TECH collaborates with the MOH, CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.

-- I-TECH supports capacity building for improving the quality and use of immunization data to reduce the likelihood of vaccine-preventable disease outbreaks.
+- The electronic vaccine registry (EVR) can provide coverage and help build capacity for improving the quality and use of immunization data to reduce the likelihood of vaccine-preventable disease outbreaks.